New to Grow

+You may be feeling stuck, overwhelmed, or unsure how to move forward.
+Maybe anxiety is taking up too much space, relationships feel strained, or you find yourself repeating patterns you thought you had already worked through.
+You want clarity, balance, and healthier ways of responding — but you’re not sure where to start.
 I’m a Licensed Marriage and Family Therapist with over 13 years of experience supporting adults, adolescents, and families.
-I believe that each person holds the answers within themselves, my role is to walk alongside you with compassion, helping you uncover insight, build on your strengths, and make intentional choices aligned with your values.
+I believe each person already holds insight and strength within them.
+My role is to walk alongside you with compassion and curiosity, helping you uncover deeper understanding, build on your strengths, and make intentional choices aligned with your values.
 My approach is culturally responsive, trauma-informed, and grounded in mutual respect.
-I incorporate cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), mindfulness practices, psychodynamic theory, solution-focused strategies, and strength-based principles to meet each client’s unique needs.
-This means we’ll focus on practical tools to manage day-to-day challenges while also exploring deeper patterns that may be getting in the way of feeling grounded, connected, or confident.
-I believe you already hold the insight and strength you need, my role is to help you access it, build emotional clarity, and create meaningful, lasting change.
+Together, we’ll focus on practical tools to manage day-to-day challenges while also exploring deeper patterns that may be getting in the way of feeling grounded, connected, or confident.

-In our first session, we’ll take time to get to know each other and begin exploring what brought you to therapy.
-I’ll ask questions about your current concerns, history, and goals, but there’s no pressure to share more than you’re comfortable with.
-My focus is on creating a safe, nonjudgmental space where you can feel heard and supported as we begin working together at your pace.
+In our first session, we’ll take time to get to know each other and explore what brought you to therapy.
+I’ll ask about your current concerns, relevant history, and what you hope will feel different in your life.
+There’s no pressure to share more than you’re ready for.
+My priority is creating a safe, nonjudgmental space where you feel heard and supported.
+You can expect to leave our first session with greater clarity about next steps and a sense of how we might move forward together.

-What stands out about my approach is the balance between depth and practicality.
-I help clients build insight into patterns that no longer serve them while also providing concrete tools to navigate daily challenges.
-My style is warm, direct, and collaborative, I meet clients where they are, honor their lived experiences, and support meaningful, lasting change through culturally responsive and strengths-based care.
+What stands out about my work is the balance between depth and practicality.
+I help clients build insight into patterns that no longer serve them while also offering concrete tools to navigate daily stress, anxiety, and relational challenges.
+I draw from cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), mindfulness practices, psychodynamic theory, solution-focused strategies, and strength-based principles.
+In practice, this means we may work on managing anxious thoughts, building emotional regulation skills, strengthening communication, and exploring how past experiences continue to shape present reactions.
+My style is warm, direct, and collaborative.
+I meet clients where they are, honor their lived experiences, and support meaningful, lasting change.

-I’m best positioned to support individuals who are feeling stuck, overwhelmed, or uncertain about how to move forward, whether due to anxiety, relationship challenges, life transitions, or past trauma.
-I work well with clients who are open to self-reflection, curious about their patterns, and motivated to make meaningful changes.
-Whether you’re seeking clarity, emotional balance, or healthier connections, I offer a warm, supportive space to explore what’s getting in the way and help you reconnect with your strengths and values.
+I’m best positioned to support individuals who are feeling overwhelmed, uncertain, or at a turning point.
+This may look like anxiety that feels constant, difficulty setting boundaries, relationship challenges, life transitions, or unresolved trauma that continues to show up in unexpected ways.
+I work especially well with clients who are open to self-reflection, curious about their patterns, and motivated to make meaningful changes.
+Whether you’re seeking emotional balance, healthier relationships, or a stronger connection to your values, I offer a steady, supportive space to explore what’s getting in the way and help you reconnect with your strengths.
+When you’re ready to move toward greater clarity and confidence, I’m here to support you.

 I’ve used Cognitive Behavioral Therapy (CBT) throughout my 13 years as a therapist to help clients better understand how their thoughts, feelings, and behaviors are connected.
 In sessions, we identify unhelpful thinking patterns, build practical coping tools, and set goals that support emotional balance and long-term change.
 I often integrate CBT with mindfulness and strength-based strategies to support each client’s unique needs.